pywbem/pywbemtools/docs/introduction.rst

 3.

-Pywbemtools provides a command line tool (pywbemcli) that uses the pywbem Python WBEM client infrastructure to issue operations to a WBEM server using the WBEM standards defined by the DMTF to perform system management tasks.
+Pywbemtools provides a command line tool (pywbemcli) that uses the pywbem package to issue operations to a WBEM server using the WBEM standards defined by the DMTF to perform system management tasks.

 WBEM standards are used for a wide variety of systems management tasks